EDUC116Y

 First-Year Seminar: From Abbott Elementary to Waiting for Superman: Representing School and Society on the Big Screen

 Schools have historically been a point of public fascination.
-Consequently, societal debates on inequality, pluralism, and social movements have played out in the TV- and film-inspired hallways and classrooms of K-12 schools.
-What do these popular portrayals of school and society teach us about our societal values and the role of public education in a pluralistic society?
+Consequently, debates on equity, diversity, and social justice have played out in the TV- and film-inspired hallways and classrooms of K-12 schools.
+What do these popular portrayals of school and society teach us about teaching and learning and the role of public education in a pluralistic society?
 How does Abbott Elementary reinforce and challenge our conceptions of under-resourced urban schools?
-How does saviorhood lie at the root of teacher heroism in Dangerous Minds?
+How does race impact teacher heroism in Freedom Writers?
 What do documentary films like The Lottery teach us about education policies related to school choice and charter schools?
 In this course, we will integrate an analysis of popular media representations of education with examinations of education policy, research, and practice to delve into some of the long-running debates about schools and society.

 Units: 1